Vel-Earl Grande-V Richard Zerling Laboratory

 - Balloon assisted embolization techniques

 - Stem cells in stroke

 - Device development

-Hobbies: Travel; reading about history and all kinds of funky mathematics; writing; intermittent attempts at working out; linguistics and archeology.l
+Hobbies: Travel; reading about history and all kinds of funky mathematics; writing; intermittent attempts at working out; linguistics and archeology.

 Joined the lab: 2011

-Research Interests: Direct reprogramming of astrocytes to neurons using retrovirus packaging specific transcription factors and injecting them into canine, and non-human primate stroke models; Fiber tract neuro-imaging and dissection.
+Research Interests: direct reprogramming of astrocytes to neurons using retrovirus packaging specific transcription factors and injecting them into canine and non-human primate stroke models; fiber tract neuroimaging and dissecting.

 “Many of my personality traits were acquired during the 12 years I was a gymnast as a child.
 Gymnastics is an extremely dynamic sport with a steep learning curve, and endless opportunities for challenging oneself to new skill levels.
 I have always been excited by the endless possibilities and new things to learn in medicine.
 I am excited to be a lifelong learner and have constant challenges in front of me.
 I have also been struck by the need for physicians in developing and third world countries as I have visited them.
 I believe we are just beginning to bridge this healthcare gap in effective ways, even though people have been practicing charitable medicine for years.
 I want to be part of developing sustainable healthcare communities that will eventually be able to stand on their own and employ local residents.”